darklang/docs/docs/how-to/cors.md

 ---
 id: cors
-title: How to work with CORS in Dark
+title: How to work with CORS in Darklang
 sidebar_label: How to work with CORS
 ---